erykpiast/cross-tester/README.md

 directory in case of local installation).
-Provide a name of Selenium/Appium grid service of your choice with `-p` parameter, user and access token with `-u` and `-a` (those three are only required parameters), code with `-c` (or URL with `-s`) and json file containing list of browsers with `-b` (the last one has to be valid JSON object, so I recommend to simply edit executable file).
+Provide a name of Selenium/Appium grid service of your choice with `-p` parameter, user and access token with `-u` and `-a` (those three are only required parameters), code with `-c` (or URL with `-s`) and JSON file containing list of browsers with `-b`.
 Full featured CLI program is coming!

 ## Notes
 Some mobile browsers on BrowserStack doesn't work really well.
 It seems like